mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 ## Delimited Continuation Monad API

-The delimited continuation monad uses four primitive functions to delimite computations.
+The delimited continuation monad uses four primitive functions to delimit computations.

 `newPrompt` creates a new, unique prompt.
 The Atum implementation gets this from the computation state, but since I have not discussed state yet, I omitted that part of the implementation here.